russolsen/expletive/README.md

      \00%3d, %3d \00%*s%*qu \00, \00printcol\00dp->list\00base <·

-Note that need to make sure that your new string is the same length as the old one (e.g. total) because executables contain counts and offsets that you don't want to mess up.
+Note that you need to make sure that your new string is the same length as the old one (e.g. total) because executables contain counts and offsets that you don't want to mess up.

 Having made your change, you just need to convert your dump file back to a binary.
-But don't overwrite your system's `ls` command:
+But don't overwrite your system's `ls` command!

 ```shell
 exundump <ls.dump >ls.new